A Creative Stretch with Joe Cavazos

 A freelance designer based in Mission, Texas, Cavazos says he shares his process videos as a way to give back to the creative community.
 “A lot of people shared their knowledge with me over the years,” he says.
 “I learned by watching other artist’s process videos, so that’s why I started sharing mine.
 Also, when I post images, people often ask how I created them.
 I wish I could answer every question and every message, but with the time-lapse videos hopefully they can figure it out.”
 From time to time, Cavazos also creates full-length tutorials on his YouTube channel.
 “It’s just a way to help people like me, how I was 20 years ago, trying to figure this out,” he says.

 Growing up in the Midwest (Michigan, Indiana, Nebraska), Cavazos was drawn to a career in design by his affinity for digital art.
 “As a kid, I wasn’t very good at drawing by hand, but I fell in love with playing with Photoshop,” he says.
 A teacher saw his work and suggested he pursue commercial art.
 He studied fine art at Emporia State University in Kansas, but rapidly switched to digital design at South Point College in west Texas.
-“I often joke I took five years to get my Associates degree, because I took a lot of electives—photography, music, digital imaging, design—to me, college was like a buffet of classes,” he says.
+“I often joke I took five years to get my Associates degree, because I took a lot of electives—photography, music, digital imaging, design," he says.
+“To me, college was like a buffet of classes.”

 After early work at newspapers and magazines, Cavazos branched out into album covers and identity design, and found a niche for himself creating art for church sermon series.
 “A lot of churches will focus on a topic—say, family— for two or three weeks, so they have a brand that encompasses that topic.
 I’d develop the key art for handouts, lower thirds, takeaways, online audio or podcasts, to help develop the identity and create a nice bookend for the series,” he says.
 In 2008, he took a job as creative director of a large church located at the southern tip of Texas.
 Cavazos and his wife moved to Mission, put down roots, and started a family of three children.
 It was during that time that he started his practice of recording and posting 30-minute creative warm-ups.